-Always align directional handle to "DOWN" position before lowering.
+To avoid equipment damage, always align directional handle to DOWN position before lowering.
 Never partially raise or lower antenna.
 Antenna must be raised fully up into operating position or lowered fully down into travel position.

 TV SIGNAL AMPLIFIER

 The TV signal amplifier is built into the antenna and can be turned on or off with a power switch located on a switchplate inside the front overhead entertainment center cabinet.